snqzspg/nouvelle-nouveau-style/README.md

 This is still experimental and does not fully restore all the petty functionalities of the theme (Like buttons are still broken).
 It should be enough for people to browse through the blog as how it was before 2017.
 Infinite scroll currently works.

 ### Does one really need this extension to browse nouvelle-nouveau?
 Short answer is no. You can browse throught the [archive page](https://nouvelle-nouveau.tumblr.com/archive) without this extension.
 This extension is mainly to bring back the original aesthetics of the blog.
-This helps in realising how the artsy content posted by L.L. complements with the layout of the original blog user interface to bring about a pleasant and stylish look and feel that L.L. intended.
+This helps in realising how the artsy content posted by L.L. complements with the layout of the original blog ui to bring about a pleasant and stylish look and feel that L.L. intended.

 > *"and the rest is to be written…" -L.L.*